 4. Check Uptime/Boot time

 If your Windows server is rebooted unexpectedly and needs to find out when exactly it happened then this would be very handy.
-Use below command on command prompt.
+Use the below command on the command prompt.

 If you need to find out process start time in Windows, then you can refer here.